AlexToon55/IUPUI-ADS-h611-FinalProject/README.md

 The key points are:

 - **It is real time** - meaning you have to make decisions quickly and adapt to changing situations.
+There is no turn based system.
 - **Partially observable** - you can't see everything your opponent is doing, so you have to make educated guesses.
+This is called the "fog of war".
 - **Long horizon strategy** - decisions made early in the game can have a significant impact on the outcome and games can last up to around 40 minutes and longer.
+- **Complex interactions** - there are many different units, buildings, and technologies that interact in complex ways.
+Imagine trying to learn chess with 100 different piece types, each with unique abilities and combinations like our other favourite game, rock paper scissors.

-In this write up I am going to ignore most of that complexity and focus on one more ingredient **"back-propagation"** .
+In this write up I am going to ignore most of that complexity and focus on **"back-propagation"** .
 I will use a simplified StarCraft 2 example so we can all see how the math actually works.

-For an example of how advanced this can get, "AlphaStar" was a real example of an AI in 2028 that mastered Starcraft II using deep reinforcement learning and back-propagation.
+For an example of how advanced this can get, "AlphaStar" was a real example of an AI in 2018 that mastered Starcraft II using deep reinforcement learning and back-propagation.
 It learned from millions of games, improving its strategies and decision-making over time and inspired this write up.
 I personally never got to play against it, but i guarantee it would have been a tough match and i got to grandmaster rank (Top 4% of players) in SC2 back in the day.

 I hope you enjoy this write up and learn something new about back-propagation and neural networks!

 **Roadmap**

+The papers structure is as follows:

-- Mission 1 introduces the network structure,
+- Mission 1 Introduces the network structure.
-- Mission 2 covers the forward pass and cost function,
+- Mission 2 Covers the forward pass and cost function.
-- Mission 3 explains the chain rule and error measurement,
+- Mission 3 Explains the chain rule and error measurement.
-- Mission 4 discusses weights and pseudo code
+- Mission 4 Discusses weights and pseudo code.
-- Mission 5 ties everything together with a recap and real-world applications.
+- Mission 5 Ties everything together with a recap and real-world applications.

 ![alt text](https://media0.giphy.com/media/v1.Y2lkPTc5MGI3NjExMWFpNndmeTdjMTdsMGEwbnN2YmViN3l2NXVudTdibXBreDhyZzMzMCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/l0MYrZdF1cWCpn2CI/giphy.gif)

 ## Mission 1 - The Network as a build order

-To mke back-propagation understandable, we will focus on a small problem from a Starcraft 2 match.
+To make back-propagation understandable, we will focus on a small problem from a Starcraft 2 match.

-A full game as a LOT of details, instead we will focus on just a few high level concepts:
+A full game has a LOT of details, instead we will focus on just a few high level concepts:

 - Numbers of workers (Resource collection rate)
-- Army supply (how many units you can have)
+- Army supply (how many units you can have / build up to without increasing your supply cap)
 - total unit (army) value currently built
-- Number of structures
+- Number of structures (And their total value)
 - A simple tech score based on investment

 Bundles together in a vector, it would look like: